 If the student reaches 5 RESET referrals in a half term the student will be placed on SLT report and parents will be contacted by a member of SLT.
-The report will be for two weeks.
+The report in most cases will be for two weeks.

-Stage 1: - reporting daily to their Form tutor Stage 2: - reporting daily to their Pastoral Leader Chara 3. reporting daily to a conjugate member of staf
+Stage 1: - reporting daily to their Form tutor Stage 2: reporting daily to their Pastoral Leader Stage 3: - reporting daily to a senior member of staff